matclab/rofi-i3-shortcut-help/README.md

 Any line that doesn't contain the structure listed here will be ignored.

+## Requirements
+You need:

+- `xmlstarlet`  package (use to escape input for pango markup).
+- `i3-msg` binary from `i3` in order to launch the command associated to the shortcut.

 ## Usage

 Update the `CACHE_FILE` and `CONFIG` variable to your need or set and export them before